vpulim/node-soap/Readme.md

   };
 ```

-You can also reply with a SOAP Fault from asynchronous by passing object with a `Fault`
+You can also reply with a SOAP Fault from asynchronous function by passing
-property to callback.
+object with a `Fault` property to callback.
+Optionally, you can specify third argument
+to callback with HTTP Status Code you want to send.

 ``` javascript
   MyAsyncFunction: function(args, callback) {